 Bellarine Railway: Experience a historic steam train ride, offering a nostalgic journey through the region.

-In Point Lonsdale:
+Attractions in Point Lonsdale:

 Point Lonsdale Lighthouse Reserve: Discover historic gun emplacements and enjoy coastal walks with stunning views.